-Thank you for entrusting your child's education to the very capable team of educators and support staff of the Calhoun County School System.
-It is our collective belief that together as a team of educators, coaches, bus drivers, lunchroom workers, maintenance workers, custodians, and administrators we are helping shape the future of our community, state and nation.
+Thank you for entrusting your child's education to the very capable team of educators and support staff of the Calhoun County School District.
+It is our collective belief that together as a team of educators, coaches, bus drivers, lunchroom staff, maintenance workers, custodians, and administrators, we are helping shape the future of our community, state and nation.

-Yours is an important role in the process as well as you support and encourage your child to listen, learn and apply the principles they learn each day through classroom instruction, on the playground, through clubs and athletics and other social interactions with their peers.
-I view you as a vital member of the team as we work collectively to equip young minds in their educational pursuits.
+Yours is an important role in the process as well, as you support and encourage your child to listen, learn and apply the principles they glean each day through classroom instruction, on the playground, through club, athletics and other social interactions with their peers.
+I view you as a vital member of our team as we work collectively to equip young minds in their educational pursuits.

-We look forward to the 2015-2016 school year with great anticipation as our students achieve excellence in the classroom, as well as in athletics and other extracurricular activities.
+We look forward to the 2018-2019 school year with great anticipation as our students achieve excellence and demonstrate success in the classroom, as well as in athletics and extracurricular activities.